tirzah2/voicegen/README.md

 ### markFileAsDeleted

-Marks a file as deleted by changing its lyrics to "DELETED".
+Marks a file as deleted by changing its Description to "DELETED".
+Remember that foundry cannot delete files, so the audio file is still inside the folder but won't show up in the HUD as it's marked DELETED.

 **Parameters**:
 - `filePath`: The path of the file.